Carol Leifer: Stand-up comedy

 Leifer's stand-up comedy career has been well received.
 Early in her career, a critic from Variety wrote a review on one of Leifer's sets, saying, "She still has much to absorb in operating in the comedic area, but, with further experience, has a good chance at the brass ring."
 The comedians with experience and skill, she became a successful comic.

-She has gotten tremendous, positive feedback over the years and is known for her infectious laugh, witty observational comedy, and clean-cut humor.
+She has gotten positive feedback over the years and is known for her laughing manner, witty observational comedy, and clean-cut humor.
 Leifer credits mentor and lifelong friend, David Letterman, with her rise to fame, having performed stand-up comedy on Late Night with David Letterman 25 times.
 Leifer also appeared on The Tonight Show Starring Johnny Carson, Dr. Katz, Politically Incorrect, Hollywood Squares, Late Night with Conan O'Brien and The Tonight Show with Jay Leno.
 Her stand-up experience also includes opening for Jerry Seinfeld and Frank Sinatra.

 Leifer has also performed and released several stand-up specials.
 Her stand-up specials, listed chronologically, are: